wixplosives/stylable.io/docs/getting-started/install-configure.md

 Once you've installed either the boilerplate or the packages into your own project, you can begin writing in **Stylable**.
 Look through the [Specifications Reference](../references/cheatsheet.md) for specs and code examples.

-To take advantage of code completion and diagnostics, install [**Stylable Intelligence**](./stylable-intelligence.md) currently supported for only Visual Studio Code.
+To take advantage of code completion and diagnostics, install [**Stylable Intelligence**](./stylable-intelligence.md) (currently only supported for Visual Studio Code).

 ## Build configuration

-Currently we support Webpack as our build system.
+We currently support Webpack as our build system.
 To author a component library, use our CLI tool to build each CSS separately.

 Add **Stylable** to your Webpack configuration as follows: